rossPatton/composure-grid/README.md

     .pipe( stylus( {
       compress: false,
       use: composure( {
+      // no margin left, used with a left first spacer grid
+        alpha: false,
       // how many columns to generate
         columns: 12,
       // base column class